poldrack/autoCV/README.md

 ### Motivation

 I recently wanted to update my CV to include all of my open science activities, such as links to open access papers, code/data, and include DOIs.
 Rather than doing this by hand for each publication, I decided to build an automated tool to generate a CV using PubMed and ORCID to download the publication information, and a set of text files containing other info.
 It's still a work in progress but it might be helpful for you; so far I have only tested it on my own CV, and it will almost certainly need work for others (especially if you have a common name that is not uniquely identified with a simple Pubmed query).
 It will be most useful for more advanced researchers whose CV may be many pages long.

+The project takes advantage of the [very nice LaTeX CV template](http://nitens.org/taraborelli/cvtex) from Dario Taraborelli.

 ### Structure